 Before and After (May 2018)

-This customer had three old VELUX VSE 106 skylights mounted that is no longer produced.
-Rather than destroy the interior work he had completed, we came in, re-sized the opening and installed two VCS 3046 curb-mounted solar venting skylights.
+This customer had three old VELUX VSE 106 skylights mounted that are no longer produced.
+Rather than destroy the interior work he had completed, we came in, re-sized the opening, and installed two VCS 3046 curb-mounted solar venting skylights.

 Opening was framed out to accommodate curb-mounted 3046's with proper support.